We are celebrating 21 years! The Puerto Rican Cultural Center is the

-Since 1997, PRFDance has produced artistically acclaimed programming, handcraft artisans, comida criolla, and dancing for all, and authentic food.
-Our three-dancer company which debuted in 1998 is now a 20-member, multi-generational folklore company of dancers, musicians, and juniors.
-Our founding, single-class program has unfurled, and today offers 12 weekly folkloric dance and music, community theatre, and indigenous cultural arts traditions.
+Since 1997, PRFDance has produced artistically acclaimed programming, handcraft artisans, comida criolla, and dancing for all.
+Our three-dancer company which debuted in 1998 is now a 20-member, multi-generational company of dancers, musicians, and juniors.

+Our founding adult dance program added youth programs in 2001, and today offers 12 weekly folkloric dance and music, community theatre, and indigenous Taino traditions.